-Downloading a trace file
+Downloading a trace log file

-If Fortinet Support requests a trace log for system analysis purposes, you can download one using the web-based manager.
+If Fortinet Customer Service and Support requests a trace log for system analysis purposes, you can download one using the web-based manager.

-Trace logs are compressed into an archive (.gz), and contain information that is supplementary to debug-level log files.
+Trace logs contain information that is supplementary to debug-level log files.

-To download a trace file
+To download a trace log file

-- 1. Go to System > Maintenance > Configuration > Trace Log. - 2.
-Configure Trace Log settings. - 3.
-Click Prepare to make the trace log file ready before downloading it. - 4.
-Click Download trace log.
-Your web browser downloads trace.log.gz.
+- 1. Go to System > Maintenance > Configuration > Trace Log.

+- 2. Configure Trace Log settings.

+- 3. Click Prepare to make the trace log file ready before downloading it.

+- 4. Click Refresh.

+- 5. Click Download trace log.

+- 6. Save the file on your local PC.

+- 7. Send the file to Fortinet Customer Service and Support.